x48zhu/udacity_self_driving/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 The code for this step is contained in the third code cell of the IPython notebook.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...

 ![Visualization of data set][image1]

+Here is a bar chart showing how the data distributed.

+![Distribution of data set][image9]

 ###Design and Test a Model Architecture